The Facial Ageing Process

 With filler injections, these empty spaces are filled to keep the skin taut.
 Fillers can also be introduced at parts of the face that are sunken such as the tear trough or nasolabial fold.
 Placing fillers in the right place can help to lift and restore volume, giving you a youthful look.

-There are many different brands and types of fillers on the market with varying longevity and usage.
+There are many different brands and types of dermal fillers in Singapore on the market with varying longevity and usage.
 It is important for you to find a doctor who’s familiar with handling the various fillers in the market today.
 This way the doctor will then be able to advise which filler is suitable for you.

 2. High Intensity Focused Ultrasound (HIFU): HIFU delivers focused ultrasound energy into the deeper planes of the face, namely the deep skin (dermis), superficial fat and muscle layer (SMAS layer – Superficial Muscular Aponeurotic System).
 The SMAS layer is the same site that is tightened in a surgical facelift.
 By stimulating focal contraction points (as shown in the image below), there is immediate collagen contraction, resulting in SMAS tightness.
 Delayed wound healing in the next 3-6 months will stimulate new collagen production for the final results.

 The advantage of HIFU when compared to conventional surgical facelift is that the deep structures of the face can be targeted without surgery, and herein without the associated downtime.
 HIFU is the ideal treatment for needle-phobic patients who want a firmer and lifted face!